openhab/openhab-docs/_addons_bindings/zwave/doc/vda/satelliteiv_0_0.md

 ### Group 1: Group 1

-Group for Button 1
 This group supports 5 nodes.

 ### Group 2: Group 2

-Group for Button 2
 This group supports 5 nodes.

 ### Group 3: Group 3

-Group for Button 3
 This group supports 5 nodes.

 ### Group 4: Group 4

-Group for Button 4
 This group supports 5 nodes.

 ## Technical Information